Bonefish Point

 In addition to the tranquil sand spit at Bonefish Point, there are several excellent beaches between Bonefish Point and West Harbour Bluff.

-The Pirate’s Cave and Split Rock features at West Harbour Bluff are also in close proximity to Bonefish Point, and offer historical rock inscriptions and unique fossilized conch geological features.
+The Pirate’s Cave and Split Rock features at West Harbour Bluff are also near Bonefish Point, and offer historical rock inscriptions and unique, fossilized conch geological features.

 Wildlife and Environment